lisa-lumos/python/01b-python-deep-dive/09-classes.md

 - objects can contain arbitrary amounts and kinds of data

 ## 9.1 A Word About Names and Objects
+skipped.

 ## 9.2 Python Scopes and Namespaces
+Strictly speaking, references to names in modules are attribute refs: in the expression `module_name.func_name`, `module_name` is a module object and `func_name` is an attribute of it.

+Attributes may be read-only or writable.
+If writable, assignment to attributes is possible.
+Module attributes are writable, e.g. `module_name.the_answer = 42`.
+Writable attributes may also be deleted with `del`, e.g., `del module_name.the_answer` will remove the attribute the_answer from the object named by `module_name`.

+The statements executed by the top-level invocation of the interpreter, either read from a script file or interactively, are considered part of a module called `__main__`, so they have their own global namespace.

 ### 9.2.1 Scopes and Namespaces Example
 ## 9.3 A First Look at Classes
 ### 9.3.1 Class Definition Syntax